koaning/embetter/docs/applications.md

 to speed up your embedding calculations you may enjoy using [modal](https://modal.com/).
 Modal allows you to add a GPU to a Python function simply by adding a decorator.

+Not every encoder in embetter will get a speedup by using a GPU but the `SentenceEncoder` as well as `ClipEncoder` should both automatically detect when the GPU is available automatically.

 The code below gives an example.

 ```python